SilkRose/Pony/src/stories/fluttershy-likes-rainbow-dash/fluttershy-likes-rainbow-dash.md

 Acting in a play with Rainbow.

-Rainbow encouraging her when she thought she was a worthless flyer.
+Rainbow, encouraging her when she thought she was a worthless flyer.

 *such great memories, maybe we could make more if we are dating.*